habibdevsy/connectBYSOLID/README.md

 # connectByDependencyInjection

- Import testdb file from mysqladmin interface
+ Import testdb file from mysqladmin interface.
+Open the connect file and on the last line enter the connection information for the server:
+$con->connect("hostname", "username", "password", "DataBase name").

  Open Postman type your app’s url and: